PromptLA: Towards Integrity Verification of Black-box Text-to-Image Diffusion Models: Experiments and Discussions

 \subsection{Accuracy Evaluation}

-Table~\ref{tab:pe} shows that our method outperformed the baselines across various integrity violations, especially in detecting fine-grained modifications that are hard to spot.
-Although baselines achieved good detection results for known attacks such as db1 or db4 (i.e., the defender has known the modification that the adversary has performed), they performed poorly on unknown attacks, indicating a lack of generalization.
-Even if all potential violations are used to train the model, baselines exhibit good performance only on a small subset of them.
-In contrast, PromptLA selects the appropriate prompt for any integrity violation, which demonstrated strong performance and generalization capability.
-As shown in Figure~\ref{fig:show}, the prompt selected by \textbf{PromptLA\_v2} exhibited higher discriminative qualities than random prompts.
+Table~\ref{tab:new_auc} shows that our method outperformed the baselines across various integrity violations, especially in detecting fine-grained modifications that are hard to spot such as LoRA2, PM1 and PM2 for SD-v1.5.

+Baselines achieved good detection results for known attacks (i.e., the defender has known the modification that the adversary has performed), such as baselines trained on LoRA1 for SD-v1.5, PM for SDXL, v1.1 for HunyuanDiT-v1.2 and LoRA2 for FLUX.1-dev-fp8.
+However, they performed poorly on unknown attacks, which are not in their training set, indicating a lack of generalization.
+This aligns with our previous analysis: classifiers perform well in detecting integrity violations within the distribution of the training data but lack the capability to generalize across different types of integrity violations.
+For instance, methods such as DE-FAKE~\cite{sha2023fake}, ManiFPT~\cite{song2024manifpt} and SemGIR~\cite{yu2024semgir}, which employ more advanced feature extraction techniques, are actually more prone to overfitting, leading to significantly reduced AUC scores—sometimes even approaching zero—on other distributions.

+In contrast, PromptLA selects the appropriate prompt for any integrity violation efficiently, which demonstrated strong performance and generalization capability.
+As shown in Figure~\ref{fig:show}, the prompt selected by PromptLA exhibited higher discriminative qualities than random prompts.

-If we remove the well-performing prompt11 "Lion" from the prompt library, which is shown in Figure~\ref{fig:RDD}, the performance of the baselines might be even worse.
+If we remove the well-performing prompt22 "Lion" from the prompt library, which is shown in Figure~\ref{fig:RDD}, the performance of the baselines might be even worse.
 It is remarkable that they could still serve as promising integrity verification schemes against specific integrity violation, even though they were not designed for this purpose.
 However, due to the additional training costs involved, it is still less effective compared to the PromptLA algorithm.

+We also find that more advanced and complex T2I diffusion models, such as SDXL, HunyuanDiT and FLUX, are easier to detect when their integrity are violated, as shown in Table~\ref{tab:new_auc}.
+We believe that the reason is that models with more complex architectures and a larger number of parameters embed more inherent characteristics in their generated images, which is also consistent with analyses in SemGIR~\cite{yu2024semgir}.
+Additionally, higher-quality generated images are more likely to reflect differences before and after integrity violations.